Slough railway station: The station today

 In the Office of Rail and Road's statistics for 2017/18, the railway station has 5.544 million users every year making it the 88th busiest railway station in Great Britain.
 This figure does not take into account the 1.59 million additional users of the branch line to Windsor & Eton Central.

 The station is a short walk from Slough bus station and has a taxi rank directly outside.
 It has a CCTV security monitoring network that runs all night.
 There are ticket barriers to both entrances situated on Platforms 2 (the main entrance, on the south side of the station) and 5 (on the northside), accepting both paper and mobile ticketing as well as contactless payment.

 Significant changes took place during the 2010s, including: extensions to platforms 2–5 to accommodate longer trains of up to twelve cars; a second overbridge, with stairs and lift, serving all platforms; and the addition of a baby changing facility and parcels office.
 The station underwent other structural changes to accommodate overhead electrification of the Great Western Main Line.
 Platform awnings were pared back and platform 6 closed after several years of being out of use (following the withdrawal of Slough–London Paddington local services some years earlier, it had been used as a temporary siding for track machinery).

 Services

 All services at Slough are operated by Great Western Railway and the Elizabeth line.

-Frequency

-As of December 2019, the Monday-Saturday off-peak service is: